nodejs/nodejs.org/pages/en/learn/manipulating-files/nodejs-file-paths.md

 You need to pay attention when using paths in your applications, as this difference must be taken into account.

-You include this module in your files using `const path = require('path');` and you can start using its methods.
+You include this module in your files using `const path = require('node:path');` and you can start using its methods.

 ## Getting information out of a path